mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/mpsutils/deprecated.md

 > ^^com.mbeddr.mpsutil.gradlesupport^^

 This language was an attempt to create Gradle files from MPS.
-It has a concepts for text files, single lines and multi lines.
+It has concepts for text files, single lines, and multiple lines.
 If you want to generate text files, use one of the [text generator plugins](https://jetbrains.github.io/MPS-extensions/extensions/generator/plaintext-gen/) from {{ mps_extensions() }}.

 ## HTTP support

 > ^^com.mbeddr.mpsutil.httpsupport^^

-!!! warning "This was the old http support plugin.
+!!! warning "This was the old HTTP support plugin.
 Please use the language jetbrains.mps.ide.httpsupport instead."

 ## Icon char